Tenofovir disoproxil fumarate/Tenofovir alafenamidepronounced as (ten of' oh vir dye" soe prox' il fue' ma rate)

 How should this medicine be used?

-Tenofovir oral powder must be added to 2 to 4 ounces of soft food such as applesauce, baby food, or yogurt.
+Tenofovir DF oral powder must be added to 2 to 4 ounces of soft food such as applesauce, baby food, or yogurt.
 Stir the mixture with a spoon until well mixed.
 Consume the mixture right away to avoid a bitter taste.
-Do not mix tenofovir oral powder with liquid.
+Do not mix tenofovir DF oral powder with liquid.

 Continue to take tenofovir even if you feel well.
 Do not stop taking tenofovir without talking to your doctor.
+If you stop taking tenofovir even for a short time, or skip doses, the virus may become resistant to medications and may be harder to treat.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.